-A notable insertion in the bill permits the Connecticut Wing Civil Air Patrol to operate youth camps without a license, provided they meet certain criteria, such as being located on state-owned property and adhering to regulations concerning medication administration and monitoring children with diabetes.
-This exemption aims to facilitate the Civil Air Patrol's operation of youth camps while ensuring compliance with health and safety standards.
-The bill does not impose any fiscal impact on the state or municipalities and is set to take effect on October 1, 2025.
+A notable insertion in the bill permits the Connecticut Wing Civil Air Patrol to operate youth camps without a license, provided they meet certain criteria, such as being located on state-owned property and adhering to regulations concerning the administration of medication and monitoring children with diabetes.
+This provision aims to facilitate the Civil Air Patrol's youth camp operations while ensuring compliance with health and safety standards.
+The bill is set to take effect on October 1, 2025, and does not impose any fiscal impact on the state or municipalities, streamlining the licensing process for the Civil Air Patrol's youth camps.

 File No. 378: